 - Corticosteroid side-effects (hypertension, diabetes, osteoporosis, heart disease).

-- Bullous pemphigoid (BP) is a chronic inflammatory disease which can persist with remissions and exacerbations for months or years.
+- BP is a chronic inflammatory disease which can persist with remissions and exacerbations for months or years.

-- It is normally self-limiting and remits within five years .
-If treated, BP will remit within 1.5 to 5 years.
+- It is normally self-limiting and remits within five years.

-- With optimal therapy, the mortality rate today is in the order of 6-41%, the vast majority of deaths occurring in elderly patients with co-existing disease.
+- With optimal therapy, the mortality rate today is low and the vast majority of deaths occur in elderly patients with co-existing disease.